-The REF{IN/OUT} pin can be overdriven by an external source, for example, an external 2.5 V reference.
-Note that the nominal reference value supplied to the ADCs is now 2.5 V, not 2.42 V, which has the effect of increasing the nominal analog input signal range by $2.5/2.42 \times 100\% = 3\%$ or from 0.5 V to 0.5165 V.
+The REFIN/OUT pin can be overdriven by an external source such as a 2.5 V reference.
+Note that the nominal reference value supplied to the ADCs is now 2.5 V, not 2.42 V, which increases the nominal analog input signal range by $2.5/2.42 \times 100\% = 3\%$ or from 0.5 V to 0.5165 V.

-The voltage of the ADE7753 reference drifts slightly with temperature-see the ADE7753 Specifications for the temperature coefficient specification (in ppm/°C).
+The voltage of the ADE7763 reference drifts slightly with changes in temperature-see Table 1 for the temperature coefficient specification (in ppm/°C).
 The value of the temperature drift varies from part to part.
-Since the reference is used for the ADCs in both Channels 1 and 2, any x% drift in the reference results in 2×% deviation of the meter accuracy.
-The reference drift resulting from temperature changes is usually very small and it is typically much smaller than the drift of other components on a meter.
-However, if guaranteed temperature performance is needed, one needs to use an external voltage reference.
+Because the reference is used for the ADCs in both Channels 1 and 2, any x% drift in the reference results in 2x% deviation in the meter accuracy.
+The reference drift that results from a temperature change is usually very small, typically much smaller than the drift of other components on a meter.
+However, if guaranteed temperature performance is needed, use an external voltage reference.
 Alternatively, the meter can be calibrated at multiple temperatures.
 Real-time compensation can be achieved easily by using the on-chip temperature sensor.